minprog/platforms/data-structures/python/sets/10 sets.md

 We can apply the union operation with the `.union()` function on the sets or by using the `|` operator between the two sets.
-Note that the order of the operands doesn't matter as taking the union between `a` and `b` is the same as taking the union between `b` and `a`.
+Note that the order of the operands does not matter as taking the union between `a` and `b` is the same as taking the union between `b` and `a`.

-Next up, we'll try intersection, which you also already saw in the introduction.
+Next up, we will try intersection, which you also already saw in the introduction.
 It constructs a new set with the unique elements contained in *both* sets.

 	>>> a.intersection(b)